NEURO-DESIGN & TALENT SELECTION

 • Level of fatigue

-Although aligning people’s neuro-design with their job is ideal as it will create more ease, flow and engagement, they should not be disqualified for a job or new opportunity based on their neuro-design only.
-Fact of the matter is that all people can learn to be neuro agile by developing skills that will enable them to utilize their whole brain to execute any learning, thinking or processing functions their job may require.
-This will however, require of them to do a NAP™ assessment to identify in which areas they can improve their neuro-agility.
-Should they not measure their Neuro Agility and improve in the areas they need to, they will still be less in flow, and therefore have to work harder and enjoy work less if they constantly have to perform job functions that is not aligned with their natural neuro-design, because of experiencing less ease and speed in executing those thinking and learning functions, and more stress and fatigue, than the person whose neuro-design is naturally aligned with their job requirements.
+Aligning people’s neuro-design with their jobs is ideal for creating more ease, flow, and engagement in their work.
+However, people should not be disqualified for a job or new opportunities based only on their neuro-design.
+The fact is that all people can learn to be neuro-agile by developing skills that will enable them to utilize their whole brain to execute any learning, thinking or processing functions their job may require.
+To improve Neuro Agility people will have to do a NAP™ assessment to identify the areas in which they can improve and develop those areas.
+Should they not measure their Neuro Agility and improve in the areas they need to, they will still be less in flow, work harder and longer, enjoy work less, make more mistakes, and be less of an asset to the company.

 By: Dr André Vermeulen